LEARN TO DIVE REBREATHER

 Recreational Rebreather Training

 We offer diver training for our recreational range of Rebreather specialities where you can even ‘learn To Dive' whilst using a rebreather or you may already be a recreational diver and want to start diving a rebreather as soon as possible.
-Our recreational Level 1 through Level 3 provide a learning path way for those people who have limited diver experience or qualifications.
+Our recreational Level 2 and 3 provide a learning path way for those people who have limited diver experience or qualifications.

 To certify as a RAID Recreational Rebreather diver, you will be required to complete:

-The core rebreather level program/s (Level 1 or 2 or 3) which determines the depth limitation and skill levels.
+The core rebreather level program/s (Level 2 or 3) which determines the depth limitation and skill levels.
 Plus, the Rebreather Specialty program, which is the chosen rebreather.

 Rebreather certification requires both the core level and Rebreather specialty completed.

-In the recreational training you continue your education by completing the next level, reaching a point when you can switch over to the Technical courses (RAID Rebreather Deco 40 / 50) and get full credit for your existing Recreational certifications.
+In the recreational training you continue your education by completing the next level, reaching a point when you can switch over to the Technical courses (RAID Rebreather Decompression Diver or Limited Trimix) and get full credit for your existing Recreational certifications.

 Technical Rebreather Training